IceTheCoder/IceTheCoder/README.md

 </div>

 # About me
-### I am a 14-year-old who loves coding (especially game development) and who is constantly in pursuit of learning more.
+### I am a 14 year old who loves coding (especially game development) and who is constantly in pursuit of learning more.

 ## My Stats